dialmaster/spotify_monitor/TYPESCRIPT_MIGRATION_PLAN.md

 5. **Documentation**: Update relevant docs as we progress
 6. **Track Discoveries**: As tasks are completed, always document any issues encountered, workarounds applied, or information that subsequent steps will need.
 Update future steps proactively when dependencies or prerequisites are discovered.
 7. **Progress Tracking**: **IMPORTANT**: As tasks are completed, update this migration plan by marking items with `[x]` and adding completion notes.
 This ensures we can track our progress and maintain an accurate record of what has been accomplished.
+8. **Keep CLAUDE.md Updated**: **IMPORTANT**: After completing each phase or making significant changes, update CLAUDE.md to reflect the current state of the project.
+This includes updating build commands, type system documentation, development guidelines, and any new patterns or conventions introduced during the migration.

+## Key Lessons Learned

+### Build Process Requirements
+1. **Static Assets Must Be Copied**: The build process must copy `views/` and `public/` directories to `dist/` using copyfiles
+2. **No Exclusions During Migration**: Do not exclude any JavaScript files in `tsconfig.json` that are still needed by the app
+3. **Clean Builds**: Always run `npm run clean` before `npm run build` when troubleshooting

+### Known Issues
+1. **Declaration Generation**: Currently disabled (`declaration: false`) due to TS4094 errors with `monitoringDaemon.js`
+2. **Frontend Files**: Client-side JavaScript in `public/js/` is currently copied as-is; will need bundling in Phase 5

 ## Phase 0: Foundation Setup (No Code Changes)